dynomite567/Uniqulem/README.md

 # Uniqulem
 ![](http://i.imgur.com/Qo6BP2v.png)

 Uniqulem is a discord bot that is created to help you with your needs.
-The bot is coded from the Discord API and its pretty simple for now.
-The first version was just coded in just one day and its very stable.
+The bot is coded from the Discord API and it's pretty simple for now.
+The first version was just coded in just one day and it's very stable.

 Uniqulem also has its own discord server: **[Join the server here](https://discord.gg/m4q24gX)**

-**Current Version: 1.1.3**
+**Current Version: 1.3.1**

 **[Changelog](https://github.com/dynomite567/Uniqulem/releases)**